AliELSharawy/Simple-Linux-Shell-Multi-Processing/README.md

 ## Problem Description

-1. Your command shell should take the user command and its parameter(s), i.e., “ls” and “–l” in this example, and convert them into C strings.
+1. The command shell should take the user command and its parameter(s), i.e., “ls” and “–l” in this example, and convert them into C strings.
 (Recall that a C string terminates with a null string, i.e., \0.)
 2. The command shell should create a child process via **fork()**.
 3. The child process passes the C strings—the command and parameter(s)—to **execvp()**.
 4. The child exits if **execvp()** returns error.